Acarospora thamnina

-Sometimes members of the same population with be different shades of brown.
+Sometimes members of the same population will be different shades of brown.
 It may be many different kinds of brown, with reddish-brown to yellowish-brown specimens growing on the same rock.
 Irregular 0.3-1.5 mm in diameter squamules sometimes grow as lobes.
 There are 0-1 or more round to irregular apothecia, up to 0.5 mm wide, on each squamule, with rough and black discs that are sometimes surrounded by elevated margins of thallus tissue.
 Apothecia variably grow from large and obvious lecanorine discs, to being immersed in the squamule.
 The asci are club shaped (clavate) with about 100 or more spores.
 Lichen spot tests are strongly C+ and KC+ red in the cortex.
 Secondary metabolites include gyrophoric acid, some lecanoric acid, and traces of 3-hydroxygyrophoric acid and methyl lecanorate.